Oriel House, Westland Row

 Oriel House, Westland Row is a building at the intersection of Westland Row and Fenian Street in Dublin.
-It is owned by Trinity College Dublin and serves as the headquarters for the Connect Centre for Future Networks and Communications (formerly CTVR), the Science Foundation Ireland research centre.
+It is owned by Trinity College Dublin and serves as the headquarters for CONNECT, the Centre for Future Networks and Communications (formerly CTVR), a Science Foundation Ireland-sponsored research centre.

 Overview

 Oriel House was the address at which a US pneumatic tyre patent was drafted in 1893 'for the wheels of Velocipedes and other Vehicles'.
 The house served as headquarters for the Dunlop Pneumatic Tyre Company, for which it was known as the Dunlop Oriel House.

-During the Irish Civil War, it became the base for the Criminal Investigations Department (CID) of the Irish Free State - but separate from An Garda Síochána, the national police force.
+During the Irish Civil War, under Frank Thornton, it became the base for the Criminal Investigations Department (CID) of the Irish Free State - but separate from An Garda Síochána, the national police force.

 It was used by the Department of Lands in the late 1940s, and Gaeltarra Eireann had its head office there in the 1950s.
+It was later purchased by Trinity College Dublin.